NickyRahman/week2ResearchRepoDemo/reflective-prompts.md

 They all seems difficult and hard to overcome at the beginning.
 It has been a steep learing curve.
 But a lot of it has been very rewarding especially when I am able to troubleshoot problems.

 ### 34. What is a fixed mindset?
+In a fixed mindset, people believe their basic qualities, like their intelligence or talent, are simply fixed traits.
+They spend their time documenting their intelligence or talent instead of developing them.
+They also believe that talent alone creates success—without effort. ( Dweck, 2015)

 ### 35. What is something kind you have done for someone else?
+Took the time out to help them with problems they have been stuck with in class.

 ### 36. Have you done mindfulness or attention training before?
+No. I am not sure what they are.

 ### 37. Have you developed a habit of persevering?
+I think I have.
+I feel like I am persevering with this course as these are all new to me.